UDN

 Normalize

-Normalize will normalize its input -- in other words, each component is divided by the L-2 norm of the vector.
+The Normalize expression calculates and outputs the normalized value of its input.
+This means each component of the input is divided by the L-2 norm (length) of the vector.

 NormalizeExample.jpg